 Drab, stout, short, and round, the Timberdoodle, a.k.a. the American Woodcock, doesn’t stand out in a crowd.
+At first.

 With its oddly placed (as in on the top of the head) eyes and plumage mostly the shade of dead grass, the Timberdoodle can’t compete with the polka-dotted prettiness of the Sanderling, nor the lacework plumage of the Red Knot.
 And where the White-rumped Sandpiper looks red-carpet ready with his snowy breast, sable tailfeathers, and black-and-white clerical collar, the stubby-legged, rust-bellied Timberdoodle looks Artful Dodger back-alley shabby.